Our Ask:

 “Dear Traffic & Parking Board,

-I support the safest biking and walking options for the Braddock Road Trail Access and Corridor Improvement Project, Options 1B, 2A, and 3, because these make this road the safest for all users: drivers, walkers and cyclists.”
+I support the staff recommendation for the safest biking and walking options for the Braddock Road Trail Access and Corridor Improvement Project, Options 1B, 2A, 3, 4B, 5A and 6C because these make this road the safest for all users: drivers, walkers and cyclists.”

 Add your personal experience.
 Perhaps these have happened to you: